ghfbsd/pico_rocrail_can_tcp_gateway/README.md

 this to configure your train controller.
 (Port 15731 is the port customarily used by Märklin to communicate by TCP with a Gleisbox.)

-Another useful thing is the host name of the hub, `rpp-xxxxxx`.
+Another useful thing is the host name of the hub, `CS2hub-xxxxxx`.
 This is a permanent, unique host name assigned to the RPP; while your IP number might change, depending on your local network setup, the host name will not.
 If you have DNS (or mDNS) features enabled on your network,